I am Researcher in Human-Computer Interaction,

-I have 5 years experience conducting both quantitative and qualitative research with a focus on the development of new digital fabrication methods for novel technologies such as shape-changing displays and wearables.
+I have over 7 years of experience conducting both quantitative and qualitative research with a focus on the development of new digital fabrication methods for novel technologies such as shape-changing displays and wearables.
 My work has been published at venues in Human-Computer Interaction, Interactive Systems Design, and Robotics.

 – Shape-Changing Displays